Tweetscape/Twitlists-v1/README.md

 # Superlists

-A set of scripts for identifying the most popular tweets from curated Twitter lists and displaying them in a Flask web appplication.
+A set of scripts for identifying the most popular tweets from curated Twitter lists and displaying them in a Flask web application.

 ## **Set Up**